RockRapids/tech-explorer-hub/README.md

 > Bridging the gap between academic research and practical software development.

-## About This Project
+## About This Project Repository

-Tech Explorer Hub is a fork of [@wangbin579](https://twitter.com/wangbin579)'s [Enhanced Form MySQL](https://github.com/enhancedformysql) curated collection of high-quality computer science resources designed specifically for developers who want to:
+[RockRapids](https://GitHub.com/RockRapids) TechExplorerHub repository is a fork of [@wangbin579](https://twitter.com/wangbin579)'s [Enhanced Form MySQL](https://github.com/enhancedformysql) curated collection of high-quality computer science resources.
+We are huge fans of [@wangbin579](https://twitter.com/wangbin579)'s simple, *no bs* approach and dependable, failure-free, simple repository structure.
+Our approach will be similar, but our selections will be chosen similarly, but ***more specifically tailored for volunteer developers of the Rock Rapids community app ecosystem*** who want to help us [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) this content since ... *Humans learn best by teaching others and teach best by learning from others.*

-- Learn how authors think from research papers.
+- Learn how authors and other volunteer developers working on the Rock Rapids community app ecosystem think about research papers and why.

-- Unlike academic databases, we focus on papers and books that have real-world applications.
+- We focus on papers and books that have applicable, real-world applications in our app ecosystem, rather than just academic databases or hypeware.

-- Materials are carefully selected to identify the best resources for developers.
+- Materials will be carefully selected to identify the tightest, most relevant resources for our developers, especially those learning about our system.

-- Challenge problems are based on real engineering scenarios.
+- Challenge problems will be based on the most relevant, real-world engineering scenarios, that matter for our community app ecosystem.

 ## Learning Resources